 (pexels.com)

 The world of competitive video games is a fast-growing international phenomenon with millions of fans and is backed by billions of dollars in funding.
-The thrill of live events through accessible streaming platforms have turn casual gamers into serious players.
-Gamers can earn seven figures prize money.
+The thrill of live events through accessible streaming platforms has turned casual gamers into serious players.
+Gamers can earn seven figures in prize money.

 What are some of the biggest e-sports titles?